Last updated: 2026-04-20

 Should You Buy the 2019 Honda Ridgeline?

-Its complaint rate (66.6 per 10k sold) is above the Truck segment average of 21.1.
+Its complaint rate of 66.6 per 10,000 vehicles sold runs above the Truck segment average of 20.4.
 The most common reports involve fuel system, gasoline (36).

-A pre-purchase inspection is recommended for used examples, with particular attention to fuel system, gasoline (36).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to fuel system, gasoline (36).
+An extended warranty is worth pricing out.

 Compared to the 2020 Honda Ridgeline, which scored 5 points higher.
 See also the 2018 Honda Ridgeline for an earlier comparison.